 Contractor is an independent contractor and not an employee of the City.
-Contractor is responsible for all insurance (workers compensation, unemployment, etc.) and all payroll related taxes.
+Contractor is responsible for all insurance (workers compensation, unemployment, etc.) and all payroll related taxes for its employees.
 Contractor is not entitled to any employee benefits.
 City agrees that Contractor shall have the right to control the manner and means of accomplishing the result contracted for herein.